flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/iptables_redirection.md

 # Iptables Redirection

-OSM leverages [iptables](https://linux.die.net/man/8/iptables) to intercept and redirect traffic to and from pods participating in the service mesh to the Envoy proxy sidecar container running on each pod.
-Traffic redirected to the Envoy proxy sidecar is filtered and routed based on service mesh traffic policies.
+osm-edge leverages [iptables](https://linux.die.net/man/8/iptables) to intercept and redirect traffic to and from pods participating in the service mesh to the Pipy proxy sidecar container running on each pod.
+Traffic redirected to the Pipy proxy sidecar is filtered and routed based on service mesh traffic policies.

 ## How it works

-OSM sidecar injector service `osm-injector` injects an Envoy proxy sidecar on every pod created within the service mesh.
-Along with the Envoy proxy sidecar, `osm-injector` also injects an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/), a specialized container that runs before any application containers in a pod.
-The injected init container is responsible for bootstrapping the application pods with traffic redirection rules such that all outbound TCP traffic from a pod and all inbound traffic TCP traffic to a pod are redirected to the envoy proxy sidecar running on that pod.
+osm-edge sidecar injector service `osm-injector` injects an Pipy proxy sidecar on every pod created within the service mesh.
+Along with the Pipy proxy sidecar, `osm-injector` also injects an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/), a specialized container that runs before any application containers in a pod.
+The injected init container is responsible for bootstrapping the application pods with traffic redirection rules such that all outbound TCP traffic from a pod and all inbound traffic TCP traffic to a pod are redirected to the pipy proxy sidecar running on that pod.
 This redirection is set up by the init container by running a set of `iptables` commands.

 ### Ports reserved for traffic redirection

-OSM reserves a set of port numbers to perform traffic redirection and provide admin access to the Envoy proxy sidecar.
+osm-edge reserves a set of port numbers to perform traffic redirection and provide admin access to the Pipy proxy sidecar.
 It is essential to note that these port numbers must not be used by application containers running in the mesh.
-Using any of these reserved port numbers will lead to the Envoy proxy sidecar not functioning correctly.
+Using any of these reserved port numbers will lead to the Pipy proxy sidecar not functioning correctly.

-Following are the port numbers that are reserved for use by OSM:
+Following are the port numbers that are reserved for use by osm-edge:

-1. `15000`: used by the [Envoy admin interface](https://www.envoyproxy.io/docs/envoy/latest/operations/admin) exposed over `localhost`
+1. `15000`: used by the Pipy admin interface exposed over `localhost` to return current configuration files.
-1. `15001`: used by the Envoy outbound listener to accept and proxy outbound traffic sent by applications within the pod
+2. `15001`: used by the Pipy outbound listener to accept and proxy outbound traffic sent by applications within the pod
-1. `15003`: used by the Envoy inbound listener to accept and proxy inbound traffic entering the pod destined to applications within the pod
+3. `15003`: used by the Pipy inbound listener to accept and proxy inbound traffic entering the pod destined to applications within the pod
-1. `15010`: used by the Envoy inbound Prometheus listener to accept and proxy inbound traffic pertaining to scraping Envoy's Prometheus metrics
+4. `15010`: used by the Pipy inbound Prometheus listener to accept and proxy inbound traffic pertaining to scraping Pipy's Prometheus metrics
-1. `15901`: used by Envoy to serve rewritten HTTP liveness probes
+5. `15901`: used by Pipy to serve rewritten HTTP liveness probes
-1. `15902`: used by Envoy to serve rewritten HTTP readiness probes
+6. `15902`: used by Pipy to serve rewritten HTTP readiness probes
-1. `15903`: used by Envoy to serve rewritten HTTP startup probes
+7. `15903`: used by Pipy to serve rewritten HTTP startup probes

-The following are the port numbers that are reserved for use by OSM and allow traffic to bypass Envoy:
+The following are the port numbers that are reserved for use by osm-edge and allow traffic to bypass Pipy:
 1. `15904`: used by `osm-healthcheck` to serve `tcpSocket` health probes rewritten to `httpGet` health probes

 ### Application User ID (UID) reserved for traffic redirection

-OSM reserves the user ID (UID) value `1500` for the Envoy proxy sidecar container.
+osm-edge reserves the user ID (UID) value `1500` for the Pipy proxy sidecar container.
 This user ID is of utmost importance while performing traffic interception and redirection to ensure the redirection does not result in a loop.
-The user ID value `1500` is used to program redirection rules to ensure redirected traffic from Envoy is not redirected back to itself!
+The user ID value `1500` is used to program redirection rules to ensure redirected traffic from Pipy is not redirected back to itself!

 Application containers must not used the reserved user ID value of `1500`.

 ### Types of traffic intercepted

-Currently, OSM programs the Envoy proxy sidecar on each pod to only intercept inbound and outbound `TCP` traffic.
-This includes raw `TCP` traffic and any application traffic that uses `TCP` as the underlying transport protocol, such as `HTTP`, `gRPC` etc. This implies `UDP` and `ICMP` traffic which can be intercepted by `iptables` are not intercepted and redirected to the Envoy proxy sidecar.
+Currently, osm-edge programs the Pipy proxy sidecar on each pod to only intercept inbound and outbound `TCP` traffic.
+This includes raw `TCP` traffic and any application traffic that uses `TCP` as the underlying transport protocol, such as `HTTP`, `gRPC` etc. This implies `UDP` and `ICMP` traffic which can be intercepted by `iptables` are not intercepted and redirected to the Pipy proxy sidecar.

 ### Iptables chains and rules

-OSM's `osm-injector` service programs the init container to set up a set of `iptables` chains and rules to perform traffic interception and redirection.
+osm-edge's `osm-injector` service programs the init container to set up a set of `iptables` chains and rules to perform traffic interception and redirection.
 The following section provides details on the responsibility of these chains and rules.

-OSM leverages four chains to perform traffic interception and redirection:
+osm-edge leverages four chains to perform traffic interception and redirection:

 1. `PROXY_INBOUND`: chain to intercept inbound traffic entering the pod
 1. `PROXY_IN_REDIRECT`: chain to redirect intercepted inbound traffic to the sidecar proxy's inbound listener
 1. `PROXY_OUTPUT`: chain to intercept outbound traffic from applications within the pod
 1. `PROXY_REDIRECT`: chain to redirect intercepted outbound traffic to the sidecar proxy's outbound listener

-Each of the chains above are programmed with rules to intercept and redirect application traffic via the Envoy proxy sidecar.
+Each of the chains above are programmed with rules to intercept and redirect application traffic via the Pipy proxy sidecar.

 ## Outbound IP range exclusions

-Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by OSM, and redirected to the Envoy proxy sidecar.
-In some cases, it might be desirable to not subject certain IP ranges to be redirected and routed by the Envoy proxy sidecar based on service mesh policies.
-A common use case to exclude IP ranges is to not route non-application logic based traffic via the Envoy proxy, such as traffic destined to the Kubernetes API server, or traffic destined to a cloud provider's instance metadata service.
+Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by osm-edge, and redirected to the Pipy proxy sidecar.
+In some cases, it might be desirable to not subject certain IP ranges to be redirected and routed by the Pipy proxy sidecar based on service mesh policies.
+A common use case to exclude IP ranges is to not route non-application logic based traffic via the Pipy proxy, such as traffic destined to the Kubernetes API server, or traffic destined to a cloud provider's instance metadata service.
 In such scenarios, excluding certain IP ranges from being subject to service mesh traffic routing policies becomes necessary.

 Outbound IP ranges can be excluded at a global mesh scope or per pod scope.

 ### 1. Global outbound IP range exclusions

-OSM provides the means to specify a global list of IP ranges to exclude from outbound traffic interception applicable to all pods in the mesh, as follows:
+osm-edge provides the means to specify a global list of IP ranges to exclude from outbound traffic interception applicable to all pods in the mesh, as follows:

-1. During OSM install using the `--set` option:
+1. During osm-edge install using the `--set` option:
     ```bash
     # To exclude the IP ranges 1.1.1.1/32 and 2.2.2.2/24 from outbound interception
     osm install --set="osm.outboundIPRangeExclusionList={1.1.1.1/32,2.2.2.2/24}